samcliadakis/Warehouse-Delivery-Router/README.md

 - Comb sort removes all the “turtle” values or small values near the end of the list.

 ### Treap
-- The name is a blend of tree and heap
+- Hybrid of a classic tree and heap
 - Used to solve connectivity problems
 - Similar to binary search tree
 - Made to solve the problem of imbalance